artstisen/AHOY/README.md

 An unlimited repository of notes with fast live search, password protection and encryption

-Prioritize and colorize entries in the pinned list
+Prioritize and colorize entries with the pinned list

 Autosave and backup features

 Password generator

-Notifications
+Notification alerts

 Up to 32 sticky notes to place on your desktop